catherineluse/versioned-docs-experiment/rancher-docs/en/cluster-provisioning/rke-clusters/node-pools/_index.md

 - Multiple node templates can share the same cloud credential to create node pools.
 If your key is compromised or expired, the cloud credential can be updated in a single place, which allows all node templates that are using it to be updated at once.

-> **Note:** As of v2.2.0, the default `active` [node drivers]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/drivers/node-drivers/) and any node driver, that has fields marked as `password`, are required to use cloud credentials.
-If you have upgraded to v2.2.0, existing node templates will continue to work with the previous account access  information, but when you edit the node template, you will be required to create a cloud credential and the node template will start using it.

-After cloud credentials are created, the user can start [managing the cloud credentials that they created]({{<baseurl>}}/rancher/v2.0-v2.4/en/user-settings/cloud-credentials/).
+After cloud credentials are created, the user can start [managing the cloud credentials that they created]({{<baseurl>}}/rancher/v2.5/en/user-settings/cloud-credentials/).

 # Node Drivers

-If you don't find the node driver that you want to use, you can see if it is available in Rancher's built-in [node drivers and activate it]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/drivers/node-drivers/#activating-deactivating-node-drivers), or you can [add your own custom node driver]({{<baseurl>}}/rancher/v2.0-v2.4/en/admin-settings/drivers/node-drivers/#adding-custom-node-drivers).
+If you don't find the node driver that you want to use, you can see if it is available in Rancher's built-in [node drivers and activate it]({{<baseurl>}}/rancher/v2.5/en/admin-settings/drivers/node-drivers/#activating-deactivating-node-drivers), or you can [add your own custom node driver]({{<baseurl>}}/rancher/v2.5/en/admin-settings/drivers/node-drivers/#adding-custom-node-drivers).